-If you get stuck in a platform that does not easily allow moving information or data out of it, this can result in some future severe costs, and the work involved can be prohibitive.
+Getting stuck in a platform that does not easily allow moving information or data out of it can result in some future extreme costs, and the work involved can be prohibitive.
 You may find yourself locked into using a product under license simply because data cannot be shared.

-One possible solution to this is containerization, wherein the system runs as a discrete unit that can be ported from one platform to another.
-However, you run the risk of the data being limited to that particular platform if there’s no easy way to get it out.
+One possible solution is containerization, wherein the system runs as a discrete unit that can be ported from one platform to another.
+However, you risk the data being limited to that platform if there’s no easy way to get it out.

 The apparent alternative to purchasing software is to either build it yourself or hire someone to make it for you.
 Let’s go over some of the areas you need to consider.

-Up front, custom software is generally reasonably expensive to build, depending on the requirements.
-It requires hiring designers, developers, testers, project managers, and the cloud ops team.
+Custom software is generally reasonably expensive to build, depending on the requirements.
+It requires hiring designers, developers, testers, project managers, and a cloud ops team.
 However, in the long run, assuming it was built well, it can pay off as you are more likely to get precisely what you need or want.

 Because you are designing and developing it from the ground up, you have much more flexibility than you would from purchased software.
 If it is your software, updates and enhancements are under your control.
 Vendors are typically unwilling to make quick changes based on a customer request.
 If it is yours, you can have a much smoother modification process.

 You also have the potential to have an advantage over your competitors who use canned solutions; you can make changes much faster and adapt to market needs with great agility.

 You can react quickly if a bug is discovered, but it is all on you to ensure it is taken care of.